HISTORY of the

 -

-A replacement of the Jewfish Creek drawbridge in Key Largo with a 65-foot tall bridge as part of a four-lane highway project is being considered.
+A replacement of the Jewfish Creek drawbridge in Key Largo with a 65-foot tall bridge as part of a four-lane highway project was being considered, but a modified three-lane won.
 The county road CR-905 bypass, which flooded easily, has been improved sufficiently to serve as an additional hurricane evacuation route.
 The question remains of how many more vehicles with their associated impacts will the fragile Florida Keys environment withstand?

 ------End------